 First of all, I will be assuming that the reason you want to train is to be healthy (i.e. physically strong, flexible, powerful, have good endurance, coordination and balance, hormonal regulation, strong neurological function, and cardio-respiratory function).
 Overall, to live a functionally optimal life… and look and feel great as a result!

-If your goal is otherwise (i.e. solely for looks or for competition) this piece is non-applicable.
+If your goal is otherwise (i.e. solely for looks or for competition) this piece is non-applicable for you.

-After decades of sifting through endless information and expert sources, I’ve decided what the best 3 principles are for attaining the best levels of fitness for a lifetime and thus, is how I design my training sessions.
+After decades of sifting through endless information and expert sources, I’ve decided what the best 3 principles are for attaining the best levels of fitness for a lifetime and thus, have designed my training sessions to reflect these requirements.

 I do want to mention, it’s not my place to tell you WHAT to do (although I do have my preferences), I will be instructing you as to HOW to design your training plan so you can plug and play what YOU like to do and change it up according to how your tastes and interest change throughout your life.